ctln12/basic-todo-list/README.md

 # basic-todo-list
-A basic todo list printing the result in the console using HTML and JavaScript
+A basic todo list using HTML and JavaScript

+Open the console to see the results of the commands used :
+- view the list by typing "list"
+- add a new todo by typing "new"
+- delete a todo by typing "delete"
+- quit the app by typing "quit"